kennethd/empower-canvasser/INSTALL.md

 It seems like "not using putty" is the solution for the terminal problem.

-Using OpenSSH from windows terminal to run `turbo run dev` provides a nice `ncurses?` interface, allowing switching between outputs from the various kitchen sink components, and determin which is running on what port:
+Using OpenSSH from windows terminal to run `turbo run dev` provides a nice `ncurses`? interface, allowing switching between outputs from the various kitchen sink components, and determin which is running on what port:

   * Canvasser Next.js app: http://192.168.1.9:3002/